 Don Draper, "Mad Men"

 Draper (or Dick Whitman, technically) has kids -- he just rarely sees them.
-He is such a absent dad that this season, Sally and Bobby were home alone in his apartment while it was robbed.
+He is such a absent dad that Sally and Bobby were once home alone in his apartment while it was robbed.
 Child support aside, Draper is not what you would call a "family man."

 George Jung, "Blow"

 "Boston George" had a baby girl and got sober cold turkey.
 If you saw the mountains of cocaine that Jung vacuumed through his nose, you know how dramatic a step that truly was.
 His daughter became his "heart," and he couldn't live without her.
 But Jung ends up breaking a huge promise to Kristina when he gets busted one last time.

 He told his kids the same story for nine long seasons -- and then sucker-punched them in the end.
 And you thought your Dad was long-winded.

 In one of the greatest twists in film history, Darth Vader revealed himself to be Luke Skywalker's father.
 His first act of fatherly love: cutting his son's hand off.